Central, Hong Kong: History

 The British landed on Possession Point of Sheung Wan in 1841.
 They soon decided to build a city on the north coast of Hong Kong Island, and the present-day Central was chosen to house major military facilities and an administrative centre.
-The area soon attracted both Westerners and Chinese to trade and live in the area, and a Canton Bazaar (precursor of Central Market) was built between Cochrane Street and Graham Street in 1842.
-The area was soon zoned for Westerners only, and the Chinese residents were restricted to Sheung Wan.
-[It was zoned for "Western-style buildings," meaning buildings with minimum space and hygiene standards].
+Part of these military facilities include the Royal Navy port known as Naval Dockyard, and then later Admiralty.
+Another area to the north of Admiralty would be named Tamar for the HMS Tamar shore station (named for HMS Tamar, a Royal Navy troopship that arrived and was used as a shore base during the second opium war).
+The area soon attracted both Westerners and Chinese to trade and live in the area, and a Canton Bazaar (the precursor of the Central Market) was built between Cochrane Street and Graham Street in 1842.
+The area was soon zoned for Westerners only, and Chinese residents were restricted to Sheung Wan.
+It was zoned for "Western-style buildings," meaning buildings with space requirements and hygiene standards similar to European.
 The area was largely dominated by the presence of Victoria City.
 The popularity of this area would also boost the population of Hong Kong from 5,000 in 1841 to 24,000 in 1848.
 Government House and other Hong Kong Government buildings were completed during this period on Government Hill.
-Various barracks, naval base and residence of Commander, Flagstaff House were built on the east end of the district.
+Various barracks, naval bases and the residence of the Commander of British Forces in Hong Kong, Flagstaff House were built on the east end of the district.
 Between 1860 and 1880 the construction of City Hall, Theatre Royal and other financial structures made Central the heart of Hong Kong.

 In 1904, the Praya Reclamation Scheme added 59 acre of land to Central's waterfront.
-Many of the proposals came from Sir Paul Chater and James Johnstone Keswick, the founders of Hongkong Land.
+Many of the proposals came from Sir Paul Chater and James Johnstone Keswick, the founders of Hongkong Land, a modern property development group.
 During the 1920s, Hong Kong was able to push far ahead economically, because of the cohesive collaboration between Central and all waterfront commerce.

 The military structures survived until the 1980s.
 Only Flagstaff House remains as Museum of Tea Ware in Hong Kong Park.
 City Hall sat on the present premises of the HSBC Hong Kong headquarters.
-Hong Kong's first road, Queen's Road, passes through the area and the business centre continued to expand toward the shoreline as far as the reclaimed lands.
+Hong Kong's first road, Queen's Road (subdivided into Queen's Road East, Central, and West), passes through the area and the business centre has continued to expand the Hong Kong shoreline into Victoria Harbour.
+The Hong Kong Garrison was home to the British Forces in Hong Kong, until the handover in 1997, since then it has been occupied by the People's Liberation Army of China.

 Central has been the site of a number of major political protests.
 From October 2011 to September 2012, the Occupy Central movement against global economic inequality was based in front of the HSBC Main Building.
 Two years later, in September 2014, democratic activists initiated Occupy Central with Love and Peace, demanding universal suffrage for the election of the Chief Executive of Hong Kong, eventually contributing to the Umbrella Revolution.